Dapeng-XU/Dapeng-XU.github.io/README.md

 # HomePages

-Using a template from Bootstrap, here is the hyperlink to that page:
+I've used a template from Bootstrap, and here is the hyperlink to that page:

 [link to the Bootstrap template](http://getbootstrap.com/getting-started/#examples)